lizastark/soft-arcade/conductive_materials.md

 **Uses**
 - Fabric PCB
-- Circuit traces (any time you need to connect two components)
+- Circuit traces (any time you need to connect two components) on *nonstretch* fabric.
 - Switches and tilt sensors

 **Techniques**